Generic Name: amikacin (AM-i-KAY-sin)

 Use amikacin as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Amikacin is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using amikacin at home, carefully follow the injection procedures taught to you by your health care provider.
+- Amikacin is given as an injection at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

 - Drinking extra fluids while you are taking amikacin is recommended.
 Check with your doctor or nurse for instructions.